 Many campus and King Hall services are connected to your student enrollment status and your UCD computing account.
 Items include your access to SISWEB, the Law School Intranet and other campus services some which are accessed using your Kerberos login credentials, and some services related to your Student ID card.
 From the date you graduate, you have roughly 90-days to access and use most student services.
 In these 90 days we strongly encourage students to tie-up-loose-ends, find alternative or replacement services, and save any student record information you would like to refer back to, in a new secure location.
 Here are a few things to consider:

 Your email account is managed by the central campus IET office.
 In most cases, you can keep your email address indefinitely.
 You can also set-up lifetime email forwarding.
 Please visit their website for additional information on how to set up these features.

 Graduation and SHIP Insurance Coverage

 Students who graduate, and who were covered by Davis SHIP the previous term, may elect to enroll in the voluntary Davis SHIP coverage for one additional semester of coverage.
-Enrollment is not automatic, so you'll need to follow the instructions on the SHIP website to enroll in coverage for an additional term.
-For May 2015 graduates, your Spring 2015 SHIP coverage will end on August 15th.
-Please have a plan in place for insurance coverage prior to the August 15th end date.
+Enrollment is not automatic.
+You will need to follow the instructions on the SHIP website to enroll in coverage for an additional term.

 Academic Information and Records